Belaying

 In climbing and mountaineering, belaying comprises techniques used to create friction within a climbing protection system, particularly on a climbing rope, so that a falling climber does not fall very far.
 A climbing partner typically applies tension at the other end of the rope whenever the climber is not moving, and removes the tension from the rope whenever the climber needs more rope to continue climbing.
 The belay is the place where the belayer is anchored, which is typically on the ground, or on ledge (where it is also called a belay station) but may also be a hanging belay where the belayer themself is suspended from an anchor in the rock on a multi-pitch climb.

 Description

 Belaying is a critical part of climbing safety.
 Correct belaying methods allow a belayer to hold the entire weight of the climber with relatively little force and easily arrest falls.

 In its simplest form, a belay consists of a rope that runs from a climber to another person (the belayer) who can stop the climber's fall.
 In the modern day, most climbers use a variety of gear to belay, notably harnesses and belay devices.
-Thus, in a typical modern climbing setup, one end of the rope is fixed to the harness of the climber, most often by a figure-eight knot.
+In a typical modern climbing setup, one end of the rope is fixed to the harness of the climber, most often by a figure-eight knot.
 The rope then passes through some form of climbing protection.
 Protection may come in the form of fixed protection, such as permanent pitons or bolts, or in the form of removable protection, such as nuts, hexes, and spring-loaded camming devices.